llinkz/directTDoA/README.md

 This piece of software is JUST a GUI written for Python 2.7 designed to compute TDoA maps with GPS enabled KiwiSDR servers around the world using GNU Octave & the EXCELLENT work of Christoph Mayer @ https://github.com/hcab14/TDoA + his forked "kiwiclient" python stuff, original code by Dmitry Janushkevich @ https://github.com/dev-zzo/kiwiclient

+The software can work into 2 different modes:

+Normal mode (restricted from 3 to 6 selected nodes): select a map area (with right mouse button) select nodes with (left mouse button) then click "Add" set frequency, bandwidth and start recording IQs stop IQs recordings (files auto-saved) or click directly on "Start TDoA process" wait.. wait and wait..

+Ultimate mode (no limitations of node numbers): select a map area, all nodes within the area are selected and will be used (if they're available at time t) set frequency, bandwidth and start recording IQs stop IQs recordings and play later with compute_ultimate.sh

 Thanks to Pierre Ynard (linkfanel) for the listing of available KiwiSDR nodes used as source for the TDoA map update process (http://rx.linkfanel.net)

 Thanks to Marco Cogoni (IS0KYB) for allowing me the use of his SNR measurements of the KiwiSDR network (http://sibamanna.duckdns.org/sdr_map.html)